 You create curved gradients by alternating units of Color A and Color B as shown – starting in the center with a broad expanse of Color A, then a very gradual introduction of Color B, and then about 2/3 of the way to the edge, rapidly changing to a 50/50 ratio of Color A to Color B. For a cylindrical curve, it usually looks best if you end at a 1:1 ratio of Color A to Color B to give a sharp transition at the edge.

 The units can be any number of threads; in this sample, the units are two threads wide.

 Why use a unit of more than one thread, if units of one thread give the smoothest gradient?
 It has to do with the structure.

 For example, if you are using plain weave, a unit of one thread can potentially create “railroading,” a phenomenon where three-thread “stripes” of color appear crossing a single-thread stripe if one warp and the weft are similar colors.

 You can also get “log cabin” color-and-weave patterns if using a double gradient, as visible in the swatch below.
 This is why a multiple-thread unit can be useful in some structures.

-(This and many other topics related to designing gradients are covered in my upcoming class Gorgeous Gradients.)
+(This and many other topics related to designing gradients are covered in the class Gorgeous Gradients.)

 Contrast in curved gradients – subtle or dramatic?